dfinity/motoko-dev-server/README.md

 This server exposes a REST API which can be called using the [`ic0`](https://www.npmjs.com/package/ic0) npm package.
 This feature is powered by the [Motoko VM](https://github.com/dfinity/motoko.rs), a work-in-progress Motoko interpreter written in Rust.

-For most use cases, [`ic0`](https://www.npmjs.com/package/ic0) is the simplest way to interact with the Motoko VM from a JavaScript environment:
+For most use cases, [`ic0`](https://www.npmjs.com/package/ic0) is the simplest way to try this feature in a JavaScript environment:

 ```js
 import { devCanister } from 'ic0';